samora/mpower-node/README.md

 });
 ```

 It might usually be suitable to put your API configuration in environment variables.
 In which case you can initialize `mpower.Setup` without passing configuration parameters.
+The library will automatically detect the environment variables to use.
 Keys for your environment variables: `MP_MASTER_KEY`, `MP_PRIVATE_KEY`, `MP_PUBLIC_KEY`,  `MP_TOKEN`